Simple Graphics [1/15]

 Hint 2

-The disc function has the form:
+The disc procedure has the form:

 disc(x, y, radius)

-The line function has the form:
+The line procedure has the form:

 line(x1, y1, x2, y2)